 Oleksandr Komarevych (OK): – Manuel, please tell me what Shampora is, where did the idea of personalised shampoo come from and why in this period?

-Manuel Corona: – I have long, frizzy and curly hair and, despite the fact that I work in hair care industry since 12 years, I always get trouble in finding the best Shampoo and Conditioner for my hair so last year we built an algorithm that suggests which is the best hair care product for each of us among the best brand in market.
+Manuel Corona: – I have long, frizzy and curly hair and, despite the fact that I work in the hair care industry for 12 years, I always get trouble in finding the best Shampoo and Conditioner for my hair so last year we built an algorithm that suggests which is the best hair care product for each of us among the best brand in market.

 Starting from that, I thought that if an algorithm can decide which is the best product for me, then it can create a formula exclusively for my needs and goals.
 There we are.
 Sometimes timing is a matter of luck, we are on the rise of personalisation trend in the beauty industry so we will make an impact.

 OK: – How does personalisation of hair products (shampoo & balsam) work?
 What does customer need to do to choose his/her own shampoo?